-The proposed law would replace the California Revised Uniform Principal and Income Act (Prob.
+This report contains the new California Uniform Principal and Income Act enacted in 1999 on recommendation of the Law Revision Commission (1999 Cal.
+Stat. ch.
+145 [AB 846], operative January 1, 2000), along with Official Comments.
+The new law replaces the Revised Uniform Principal and Income Act (Prob.
 Code §§ 16300-16315) (RUPIA) with a statute based on the new Uniform Principal and Income Act approved by the Uniform Law Commissioners in 1997.
-The proposed law makes a number of minor and technical revisions in the text of the uniform act.

-The proposed law would modernize the law to take account of new estate planning practices and new financial instruments that have developed since RUPIA was promulgated in 1962.
+The new statute modernizes the law to take account of new estate planning practices and new financial instruments that have developed since RUPIA was promulgated in 1962.

-The proposed law would also make needed revisions in principal and income rules for consistency with the prudent investor rule embodied in the Uniform Prudent Investor Act (Prob.
-Code §§ 16045-16054), which was enacted in California in 1995.
+The new law also makes needed revisions in principal and income rules for consistency with the prudent investor rule embodied in the Uniform Prudent Investor Act (Prob.
+Code §§ 16045-16054), which was enacted on Commission recommendation in 1995.
 Existing principal and income rules, which focus on trust accounting principles, can conflict with the overriding duty of a prudent investor to invest trust assets as a portfolio.